In case you hadn’t noticed, I’m a bit of a fresh juice fan…

 Can You Juice A Banana?

 The quick answer is no, you can’t juice a banana.
 If you do there’s a small chance you might get a tiny bit of juice from your banana but there’s a 100% chance that you’ll get a pulp container full of mashed, wasted banana.
 Best to save banana for us in smoothies made in the blender.

 But this didn’t stop me!
-I started doing some research to find some other methods you could use to juice bananas.
+I started doing some research to find some other methods you could use to extract juice from a banana.
 While you can’t make banana juice using the ways you’d rely on to make other fresh juices, it is possible to manage it without just making a smoothie that has banana in it.

 Let’s get stuck in!